+Sporta Ditabas N/A

 Sports Pitches N/A

 Cemetery N/A

 Preshute School Site

 Environmental Ecology

 Impact AONB

 SSSI

 Heritage

 Landscape

 Agricultural Land Grade

 Flooding

 Environmental Risks Air Quality

 Polluted / Industrial Areas

 Roads

 Accessibility Public Transport

 Viability Economic viability

 Assessment Site is suitable Υ

 Conclusions Site is available Υ

 Site is achievable Υ

 Conclusions The landowners responded to the Call for Appendix B making the site, as shown or for 130 new homes.

-The landowner was contacted, as set out in Appendix B, seek clarification of its position on affordable homes and the provisi sketch scheme.
+The landowner was contacted, as set ou clarification of its position on affordable has sketch scheme.